bg-write/candyfloss-flask/README.md

 ### Next Steps

-I'm continuing to make updates to Candyfloss when I can.
+I'm making updates to Candyfloss whenever I can.
 Future actions to take include:

 - Updating SQLite database to PostgreSQL
 - Updating `pytest` to now account for object and database refactoring and more closely follow Google's Python style guide